So, you’re looking for the Chromebook with the best screen.

 What kind of Chromebook are you looking for?

-Do you want a Chromebook with the sharpest and clearest picture?
-Or do you want a Chromebook that doesn’t hurt your eyes after using it for a long time?
+Do you want one with the sharpest and clearest picture?
+Or do you want one that doesn’t hurt your eyes after using it for a long time?
 Or maybe you want a display that doesn’t burn up the battery?
 There are different variables so doing your research is important.

 Again, you’ll be looking at the display for the majority of the time you’re on your device, so it’s critical to make the right choice.